-Females and males are built differently, and women experience more knee injuries than their male counterparts.
-Especially for females, tearing the ACL (Anterior Cruciate Ligament) is one of the most common athletic injuries.
+Women and men are built differently, and women experience more knee injuries than their male counterparts.
+Especially for women, tearing the anterior cruciate ligament—commonly referred to as the ACL—is one of the most common athletic injuries.

 The four ligaments are:

 - Anterior cruciate ligament (ACL): Stops the shin bone going in front of the knee.